wwtg99/consul_search/README.md

 Consul Search
 =============

-Search in the consul key/values.
+Simple tool to search in the consul key/values.

 # Installation

-Install from patsnap internal repository
+Install from repository
 ```
 pip install consul-search
 ```